arielherself/espresso/README.raw.md

 Britain’s prime minister <strong>Liz Truss</strong> said she would not roll back her government’s [“mini-budget”](https://www.economist.com/britain/2022/09/27/the-fallout-from-kwasi-kwartengs-mini-budget-continues) that has roiled markets and was prepared to take “controversial” steps to boost growth.
 Her [economic plan](https://www.economist.com/britain/2022/09/23/britains-chancellor-offers-up-a-reckless-budget-fiscally-and-politically) triggered a collapse in the value of sterling, now at just about $1.08.
 On Wednesday the Bank of England shocked analysts by committing itself to buy long-dated government bonds worth £65bn ($70bn) in a bid to calm markets.

-The EU determined that leaks from <strong>Nord Stream 1 and 2</strong>, [major gas pipelines](https://www.economist.com/europe/2022/02/22/the-west-imposes-swift-sanctions-on-russia-can-they-stop-a-war) under the Baltic sea, were caused by sabotage, but stopped short of blaming Russia.
+The <strong>EU</strong> and <strong>NATO</strong> determined that leaks from <strong>Nord Stream 1 and 2</strong>, [major gas pipelines](https://www.economist.com/europe/2022/02/22/the-west-imposes-swift-sanctions-on-russia-can-they-stop-a-war) under the Baltic sea, were caused by sabotage, but stopped short of blaming Russia.
 On Thursday Sweden’s coastguards reported a fourth leak.
 Ursula von der Leyen, head of the European Commission, said deliberate disruption would receive the “strongest possible response”.
 Ms von der Leyen also proposed new sanctions on Russia, including an oil price cap.

 Listen to an abridged version of the subscriber-only briefing.